-A faculty member applies for a leave by submitting an electronic copy of a proposal, along with an up-to-date vita, to the chair of FDSC, who will forward it to the Provost's Office.
+A faculty member applies for a leave by submitting eight copies of a written proposal, along with an up-to-date vita, to the Provost.
 Proposals must carry the endorsement of the department chair concerned with respect to (a) the merit of the project and (b) the feasibility of the proposer's replacement in the department.
 In addition, the following guidelines will assist faculty in submitting competitive proposals:

-- 1. that the narrative statement of the proposals be no longer than 1,000 words; - 2. that the proposal be related to the discipline taught by applicant; and - 3. that the proposal state precisely how the research or project will be carried out and present a timetable for achieving desired results (e.g., publication, new teaching, etc.).
+- 1. that the narrative statement of the proposals be between two to four typed pages; - 2. that the proposal be related to the discipline taught by applicant; and - 3. that the proposal state precisely how the research or project will be carried out and present a timetable for achieving desired results (e.g., publication, new teaching, etc.).

 Leave proposals are reviewed by the President, the Provost, and the Faculty Development and Scholarship Committee.
-Each proposal is evaluated on the basis of its potential for:

-- 1. contributing to a specific field of knowledge; - 2. increasing the faculty member's knowledge of teaching subject matter; and/or - 3. improving the academic course(s) taught by the faculty member.

-After completing its review, the Faculty Development and Scholarship Committee (FDSC) submits a written recommendation concerning each application to the President and the Provost.
+Each proposal is evaluated on the basis of its potential for (1) contributing to a specific field of knowledge, (2) increasing the faculty member's knowledge of teaching subject matter, and/or (3) improving the academic course(s) taught by the faculty member.
+After completing its review, the Development and Scholarship Committee submits a written recommendation concerning each application to the President and the Provost.
 This recommendation includes a ranking of the proposals in order of merit for use only in years when there is an insufficiency of funds for all acceptable proposals.
-The President and the Provost review the proposals and the Committee recommendations, then meet with the Committee to discuss the merits of each proposal and the feasibility of granting a leave.
+The President and Provost review the proposals and the Committee recommendations, then meet with the Committee to discuss the merits of each proposal and the feasibility of granting a leave.
 The President makes the final determination.
 Names of the successful applicants as well as brief abstracts of their leave proposals are presented to the Educational Policies and Faculty Affairs Committee of the Board of Trustees.
 A sabbatical is granted for one-half year at full salary or for one year at half salary.
 During the leave, the College will contribute to the faculty member's full benefit program.

-The scholarship and professional development opportunities that the faculty member gains by the proposed sabbatical experience should be of value to the College.
-As a result, the recipient of a sabbatical leave is obligated to return to the College for a least one year of service after each leave.
-Should a faculty member granted a sabbatical leave accept an appointment at another institution or resign while on sabbatical leave or prior to completing his/her one year of service at the College following the sabbatical leave, he/she shall pay the College an amount equal to all the costs, expenses, and salary paid to him/her by the College during the leave.
+The scholarship and professional development opportunities which the faculty member gains by the proposed sabbatical experience should be of value to the College.
+As a result, the recipient of a sabbatical leave is obligated to return to the College for at least one year of service after each leave.
+Should a faculty member granted a sabbatical leave accept an appointment at another institution or resign while on sabbatical leave or prior to completing his one year of service at the College following the sabbatical leave, he shall pay the College an amount equal to all the costs, expenses and salary paid to him by the College during the leave.

-A faculty member granted a sabbatical leave is obligated to carry out the program of study, research, or creative activity which was proposed in his/her request for the leave.
-Within three months after the start of the first semester following the completion of a faculty member's sabbatical leave, he/she must submit to the Provost a brief written report of his/her activities and accomplishments while on leave.
+A faculty member granted a sabbatical leave is obligated to carry out the program of study, research, or creative activity which was proposed in his or her request for the leave.
+Within three months after the start of the first semester following the completion of a faculty member's sabbatical leave, he or she must submit to the Provost a brief written report of his or her activities and accomplishments while on leave.